CredentialEngine/pathways/Overview.md

 	 * 31 existing properties

 A complete listing of the defined properties and classes (terms) including their definitions can be found at [Pathway Terms](https://github.com/CredentialEngine/vocabularies/issues/546).

+### 6. Example Encoding

+A full JSON-LD encoding of the Bakersfield College pathway used above can be [found here](https://github.com/CredentialEngine/vocabularies/blob/master/Pathway-Examples/Bakersfield_AS_CS_pathway-CSU_transfer.json).